aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 properties.setProperty(ReadWriteSplittingPlugin.LOAD_BALANCE_READ_ONLY_TRAFFIC.name, "true");
 ```

-Once this parameter is enabled and `setReadOnly(true)` has been called on the `Connection` object, the plugin will switch to a new randomly selected reader instance at each transaction boundary while autocommit is off.
+Once this parameter is enabled and `setReadOnly(true)` has been called, the plugin will load balance readers while autocommit is off.
+The reader switch will occur at each transaction boundary.
 The following scenarios are considered transaction boundaries:
 - After calling `commit()` or `rollback()`
-- After executing `COMMIT`, `ROLLBACK` or `ABORT` as a SQL statement
+- After executing `COMMIT`, `ROLLBACK` or `ABORT` as a SQL statement (see limitations [here](#multi-statement-sql-limitations-with-reader-load-balancing))

-By default, the plugin will not load balance queries while autocommit is on, even if `loadBalanceReadOnlyTraffic` is set to true.
-To enable load balancing with autocommit enabled, set `loadBalanceReadOnlyTraffic` to true and `readerBalanceAutoCommitStatementLimit` to a positive value X. The plugin will then load balance after every X statements executed while in read-only mode with autocommit on.
-If you would instead like to load balance after every X statements matching a custom regex, set the `readerBalanceAutoCommitStatementRegex` parameter (note that `readerBalanceAutoCommitStatementLimit` must also be set to a positive value).
+By default, the plugin will not load balance queries while autocommit is on, even if `loadBalanceReadOnlyTraffic` is enabled.
+To enable load balancing with autocommit on, set `loadBalanceReadOnlyTraffic` to true and `readerBalanceAutoCommitStatementLimit` to a positive value X. The plugin will then load balance after every X statements executed in read-only mode with autocommit on.
+If you would like to load balance after every X statements matching a custom regex, set the `readerBalanceAutoCommitStatementRegex` parameter as well.

 ### Using the Read-Write Splitting Plugin against RDS/Aurora clusters